 Written by James Rappaport

 Originally from Connecticut's Farmington Valley, James Rappaport is a strategic management consultant for various publishing, radio, and cable television ventures as well as contributing writer for several media outlets.
-Jim began his writing at St. Lawrence University in Canton, NY, where he was a feature writer as well as a managing editor for the Hill News.
+This is Jim’s third article for TI Life.
+He began his writing at St. Lawrence University in Canton, NY, where he was a feature writer as well as a managing editor for the Hill News.
 His work has also been featured in various news outlets, including the Stamford (CT) Advocate and The New York Observer.
 Jim is a resident of Indian Point in the Town of Hammond and northwest Connecticut.